- 12 baking potatoes

 - 1 stick butter

-I combined a recipe for colcaccon and twice baked potatoes!
+I combined a recipe for colcaccon and champ with twice baked potatoes!
 Voila!
 I invented something new and delicious- Irish Twice Baked Potatoes.
 I made these for a crowd as an appetizer, but they could also be a hearty side dish.

 - Take spinach out of the freezer and place bag into a bowl of cold water.